Catch In-Lore Act II by Chrissie Parrott at WA Dance Makers Project, 12-16 September.

 In-Lore Act II is the first commission for Co3 from Chrissie Parrott, a multi awarded creative artist whose career spans over four decades working extensively in the creative industries.
-Her primary practice is in Dance, as a dancer, lecturer, choreographer and Arts festival director.
-She has directed for theatre, TV and film, designed set and costumes, taught multimedia and animation and creates large – scale digital artworks.
+Her primary practice is in Dance, as dancer, lecturer, director and choreographer, she has directed for theatre TV and film, designed set and costumes, taught multimedia and animation and creates large – scale digital artworks.

-She has created a repertoire of over 80 works most particularly within the context of the Chrissie Parrott Dance Company [CPDC].
-Commissions include works for WA Ballet, Australian Dance Theatre, Queensland Ballet, Tasdance, Sinfionetta de Lorraine France, Theater Vorpommern in the Baltic city of Stralsund, Crameer Balletten Stockholm and Tanz Forum Cologne touring to the Avignon Festival France.
+Chrissie has created a repertoire of over 80 works most particularly within the context of the Chrissie Parrott Dance Company [CPDC].
+Commissions include works for, Australian Dance Theatre, Queensland Ballet, Tasdance, Sinfionetta de Lorraine France, West Australian Ballet, Theater Vorpommern in the Baltic city of Stralsund, Crameer Balletten Stockholm and Tanz Forum Cologne touring to the Avignon Festival France.
 She has choreographed and directed works for Theatre for Sydney Theatre Company, Malthouse Theatre, Thin Ice and Black Swan State Theatre Company.